Penncil/pda-ota/README.md

 #### Join a project

-For collaborating site, join new project by clicking "+Join project".
+For participanting site, join new project by clicking "+Join project".
 (NOTE: To join an exising project, project ID and title are required, which can be found in the invite email or please contact the lead site for these information.)

 ------------------------